-This two-semester certificate program provides students with a core set of skills and competencies required by the energy industry.
+This concentration program provides students with a core set of skills and competencies required by the energy industry.
 Coursework covers technical math, safety, AC and DC circuits and controls, the business side of the energy industry, operations and technology.
-Students are required to complete experiments with lab reports, group projects and a portfolio illustrating key learning outcomes.
+Workplace readiness skills are integrated into the curriculum including critical thinking, problem solving, time management and teamwork.
+Hands-on training is provided through a nine-week field practicum (one day per week/eight hours per day) where students apply theoretical classroom knowledge in a real-world environment.
+Students are required to complete experiments with lab reports, special projects and a portfolio illustrating key learning outcomes.

-This page developed and maintained by Engineering & Technology.
-Send comments and suggestions to .
+This page developed and maintained by the Physics and Engineering Department.
+Send comments and suggestions to firstname.lastname@example.org .